theory/justatheory/content/post/postgres/extension-ecosystem-summit/index.md

 discovered along the way, and dreams for an ideal extension ecosystem in the future.
 Tentative speaker lineup:

-*   March 6: [David Wheeler], PGXN: “History and Context of Extension Distribution”
+*   March 6: [David Wheeler], PGXN: State of the Extension Ecosystem”
-*   March 20: [Ian Stanton], Tembo: “Trunk”
+*   March 20: [Ian Stanton], Tembo: “Building Trunk: A Postgres Extension Registry and CLI”
-*   April 3: [Devrim Gündüz]: “Overview of the yum.postgresql.org architecture, how new RPMs are added, and issues and challenges with distributing RPMed extensions”
+*   April 3: [Devrim Gündüz]: yum.postgresql.org and the challenges RPMifying extensions”
-*   April 17: TBD
+*   April 17: [Jonathan Katz]: "TLE Vision and Specifics"
 *   May 1: [Yurii Rashkovskii], Omnigres: “Universally buildable extensions: dev to prod”
-*   May 15: [David Wheeler], PGXN: “Metadata for All: Enabling discovery, packaging, and community”
+*   May 15: (Placeholder) [David Wheeler], PGXN: “Metadata for All: Enabling discovery, packaging, and community”

 Hit the [event page][mini-event] for details.
 Many thanks to my co-organizers [Jeremy Schneider], [David Christensen], [Keith Fiske], and [Devrim Gündüz], as well as the [PGConf.dev organizers] for making this all happen!

+**Update:** 2024-03-06: Updated the talk schedule.

   [Extension Ecosystem Summit]: https://www.pgevents.ca/events/pgconfdev2024/schedule/session/191-extension-ecosystem-summit/
     "PGConf.dev: Extensions Ecosystem Summit: Enabling comprehensive indexing, discovery, and binary distribution"